AtomicSmash/packages/packages/blocks-helpers/README.md

 	BlockUsesContext,
 	InterpretUsedContext,
 } from "@atomicsmash/blocks-helpers";
+import type { InterpretedContext as InterpretedContext1 } from "some-block";
+import type { InterpretedContext as InterpretedContext2 } from "some-other-block";
 /**
  * Allows you to write block uses context with autocomplete and validation.
  * Prefer satisfies over type annotations for type narrowing.